trisulnsm/dinodoc/trisuldocs/docs/trp/samples/grep_flows.md

 # Flows containing a payload pattern

 This example will use the payload search feature of Trisul.
-You can supply a pattern (text or binary) and Trisul will reassemble all TCP streams and search for that pattern.
+You can supply a pattern (text or binary) and Trisul will reassemble allTCPstreams and search for that pattern.